TheArtificial/theartificial.nl/source/blog/2018/05-18-svganimation.html.md

 *  Give shapes, paths, and groups you want to animate unique **class** names
 *  Make sure your styles are defined within the **style** tags (and not on elements themselves)

-To keep things simple in this tutorial, all CSS styles will be contained within the SVG.
+To keep things simple in this tutorial, all CSS styles will be contained within the SVGs.

 ### HTML + CSS